Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 10. Leverage the Sharing Economy

-There are also domestic and international house-sitting opportunities that your family can participate in through sites like Nomador and Mind My House.
+Innovative sharing communities are another way that families afford to travel.
+For example, to save money on hotels, there are also domestic and international house-sitting opportunities that your family can participate in through sites like Nomador and Mind My House.

-Are Timeshares Worth it in 2022?
+Are Timeshares Worth it in 2023?

 One option that some families consider for future travel is a timeshare.
 A timeshare is a vacation property wherein you — and other people — purchase the right to use it at a specific time.
-Generally, when it comes to budget family travel, timeshares are not always the best option.
+Generally, when it comes to budget family travel, timeshares are not the best option.

 Recommended: How to Avoid Interest On a Credit Card